bersuad/newGitTest/README.md

-# test git hub is GitTest etc.
+# final todo with out rest.